 View on Amazon

-Autumn-sown sweet peas need to be kept in a cold but frost-free environment through winter – a cold greenhouse, cold frame or unheated porch all work.
+Autumn-sown sweet peas need to be kept in a cold but frost-free environment through winter.
+A cold greenhouse, cold frame or unheated porch all work well.
 The aim is to keep them growing slowly, not to push them into rapid growth.
 If plants are kept too warm they become tall and leggy before they can go outside; kept too cold they are damaged or killed.
-A temperature range of 2-10°C is ideal.
+A temperature range of 2-10°C is ideal throughout the winter months.

-When seedlings reach 10cm, pinch out the growing tip to encourage two strong side shoots rather than a single weak main stem.
-This single action is the most important thing you can do at this stage – pinched plants are bushy and vigorous; unpinched plants produce a single etiolated stem that never performs as well.
+When seedlings reach about 10cm, pinch out the growing tip just above a leaf node to encourage two strong side shoots rather than a single weak main stem.
+This single action is one of the most important things you can do at this stage.
+Pinched plants are bushy and vigorous; unpinched plants tend to produce a single etiolated stem that never performs as well.
+The operation takes two seconds per plant and is done with the fingernails – no knife or scissors needed.
+After pinching, the plants will pause briefly before producing the side shoots, which then grow on to become the main flowering stems.

 Planting out and support

 Plant out once all frost risk has passed – late April for autumn-sown plants that have been hardened off, late May for spring-sown plants.
-Sweet peas climb by tendrils and need something to grip – netting, trellis, or a row of canes linked by horizontal strings all work well.
-For a traditional wigwam of canes, use 8-10 canes 2.4m long pushed firmly into the ground and tied at the top.
-Provide one plant per cane, planting at the base of each.
+Harden off by moving plants outside during the day and bringing them in at night over a period of ten to fourteen days before planting.
+Sweet peas climb by tendrils and need something to grip – netting, trellis, a row of canes linked by horizontal strings, or a traditional wigwam all work well.
+For a wigwam, use 8-10 canes of 2.4m length pushed firmly into the ground and tied at the top.
+Provide one plant per cane, planting at the base.

-Space plants 20-25cm apart along a row if growing on netting or trellis rather than a wigwam.
-Plant deeply – up to the lowest leaves – and water in well.
+Space plants 20-25cm apart along a row if growing on netting or trellis.
+Plant deeply – right up to the lowest leaves – and water in well.
 Sweet peas fix nitrogen in their roots and improve the soil as they grow, making them excellent predecessors for hungry crops in a rotation.
+After the plants finish flowering in late summer, cut them off at ground level and leave the roots in the soil to release their stored nitrogen for the following crop.

 Picking – the essential rule

 Pick sweet peas every two to three days without fail.
-This is not optional – it is the single most important management task.
-Any flower that is left to form a seed pod sends a signal to the plant that its reproductive purpose has been achieved, causing it to reduce flower production dramatically.
-A regularly picked sweet pea plant in good conditions produces stems continuously for three to four months.
-One that is left unpicked for a week produces a cluster of pods, then stops flowering within days.
+This is not optional – it is the single most important management task for keeping sweet peas flowering.
+Any stem left to form a seed pod sends a signal to the plant that its reproductive purpose has been achieved, triggering a dramatic reduction in flower production.
+A regularly picked sweet pea plant in good conditions produces stems continuously from June until September.
+One left unpicked for a week produces a cluster of seed pods, then stops flowering within days.
+The biological logic is simple: the plant’s job is to set seed, and once it succeeds, the job is done.

 Pick when the lowest flower on the stem is just opening and the upper buds are still closed.
-This gives the longest possible vase life – fully open flowers picked in hot weather last only two to three days, while stems picked in bud last a week or more.
+This gives the longest possible vase life.
 Cut stems as long as possible, going back to a leaf node to encourage strong replacement growth.
+If you genuinely cannot pick every two to three days, deadhead anything you cannot use – removing spent flowers has the same effect as picking.
+In hot weather the flowering cycle accelerates, and daily picking may be needed to stay ahead of the pods.

 ⚠️